 39. Uncover the fascinating history of the Salem Witch Trials.

-Read more: Essential Things to Do in Salem
+Read more: The Top Things to Do in Salem

 40. Go white water rafting on the Kennebec River.